VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

 ## Restrictions

 As we pointed out, these two engines are simplified implementations of typical NEWGAL engine and IAL engine.
-Therefore, there are some restrictions can not be implemented by these two engines:
+Therefore, there are some restrictions that can not be implemented by these two engines:

-- You can not implement the hardware-accelerated operations by using CommLCD engine.
+- You can not implement the hardware-accelerating operations using CommLCD engine.
-- You can not implement the extra input events introduced by MiniGUI 4.0.
+- You can not implement extra input events introduced by MiniGUI 4.0.

 ## References